liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. do you know what this is in reference to; what's that thing for?
 1. go with the flow
 1. I enjoy every bit of it; I enjoy every second of it
-1. I think, therefor I am
+1. I think, therefor I am; 我思故我在
 1. the idea is polling well with the public
 1. off-year election
 1. court order
 1. a well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed
 1. similar state and local laws would also fall
 1. endorse; consent
-1. don't patronize me
+1. don't patronize me; 别对我说教
 1. customer obsession
 1. I think; I believe; I would say
 1. people tend to put things off; people have a tendency of putting things off
 1. affect your sleep in a negative way
 1. honk the horn
-1. what concerns me is what will happen afterwards
+1. what concerns me is what will happen afterwards; What I really care about is what happens next\nI\'m particularly interested in what comes next\nThe thing that matters to me is what happens after this
 1. expand; extend; extent
 1. money has been a bit tight lately; I'm a little tight on cash recently
 1. I'm just here for a tour; I'm just browsing
 1. we took preemptive action to avoid the crisis
 1. endeavour; effort
 1. the food and water are running out
-1. How do you usually spend your weekends?
+1. How do you usually spend your weekends?; Over the weekends, I mostly enjoy unwinding at home.
+My time is often divided between cooking and digital entertainment.
+I love experimenting with new recipes in the kitchen, which is both relaxing and rewarding.
+Additionally, I spend a fair amount of time playing smartphone games and watching live streams.
+These activities are not only enjoyable but also help me stay connected and engaged with my interests.
 1. Can you describe the place where you live?
-What do you like or dislike about it?
+What do you like or dislike about it?; I live in Hangzhou, which is known for its stunning natural beauty and historical significance.
+One of the things I love most about living here is the breathtaking West Lake.
+It\'s a perfect spot for relaxation and offers a serene escape from the bustling city life.
+The lake is surrounded by lush greenery and traditional pagodas, which makes it a picturesque place for walks or boat rides.\n\nIn addition to the natural scenery, Hangzhou is rich in culture and history.
+There are numerous temples and ancient buildings that provide a glimpse into China\'s past.
+As someone interested in history, I find this aspect of the city particularly fascinating.\n\nHowever, one downside is that Hangzhou can be quite crowded, especially during tourist seasons.
+The influx of visitors can make the city feel overwhelming at times, and traffic congestion can be a significant issue.
+Despite this, I think the city\'s charm and beauty outweigh these minor inconveniences
 1. Describe a memorable trip you have taken.
 Including  Where did you go?
 Why was it memorable?
-What did you do there?
+What did you do there?; Honestly, I\'m usually the kind of person who likes to chill at home.
+But there was one trip with my wife to Okinawa in Japan that I can\'t forget.
+We were there for a few days.
+We visited the sea museum there, It\'s apparently the biggest in Asia.
+We saw all sorts of cool sea creatures – dolphins, sharks, whales – and some of them even put on a show!
+The water there was unreal, so clear and blue, nothing like back home.
+Oh, and the food?
+We had some amazing steak and seafood.
+Tasted great, but it was a little bit expensive.
+And we also did some shopping.
+My wife had this friend in China who wanted some makeup from Japan, so we hit up a few pharmacy stores.
-1. What do you enjoy most about your job/studies?
+1. What do you enjoy most about your job/studies?; I really like my job, especially since I work as a database internal engineer.
+My primary responsibility is making our product perform better and tackling tricky issues.
+Whenever I\'m trying to boost performance, I brainstorm ideas and chat with my colleagues about them.
+They are super smart and competent and always gives me fresh perspectives and insights that really open my eyes.
+And another part is Problem-solving.
+It feels like being a detective – you know, figuring out which clues matter and which don\'t to get to the bottom of things.
 1. let's narrow it down to three options before making a decision
 1. annual performance evaluation
 1. a serene escape from the bustling city life